Economic restructuring: Demographic impact

-As cities experience a loss of manufacturing jobs and growth of services, sociologist Saskia Sassen affirms that a widening of the social hierarchy occurs where high-level, high-income, salaried professional jobs expands in the service industries alongside a greater incidence of low-wage, low-skilled jobs, usually filled by immigrants and minorities.
+As cities experience a loss of manufacturing jobs and growth of services, sociologist Saskia Sassen affirms that a widening of the social hierarchy occurs where high-level, high-income, salaried professional jobs expand in the service industries alongside a greater incidence of low-wage, low-skilled jobs, usually filled by immigrants and minorities.
 A "missing middle" eventually develops in the wage structure.
 Several effects of this social polarization include the increasing concentration of poverty in large U.S. cities, the increasing concentration of black and Hispanic populations in large U.S. cities, and distinct social forms such as the underclass, informal economy, and entrepreneurial immigrant communities.
-In addition, the declining manufacturing sector leaves behind strained blue-collared workers who endure chronic unemployment, economic insecurity, and stagnation due to the global economy's capital flight.
+In addition, the declining manufacturing sector leaves behind strained blue-collar workers who endure chronic unemployment, economic insecurity, and stagnation due to the global economy's capital flight.
 Wages and unionization rates for manufacturing jobs also decline.
 One other qualitative dimension involves the feminization of the job supply as more and more women enter the labor force usually in the service sector.

 Both costs and benefits are associated with economic restructuring.
 Greater efficiency, job creation, gentrification, and enhanced national competitiveness are associated with social exclusion and inclusion.
 The low-skilled, low-income population faces the loss of opportunities, full participation in society, lack of access in labor market and school, weak position in housing markets, limited political participation, and restricted social-cultural integration.
 Conversely, high-skilled, high-income professionals enjoy social inclusion with modern amenities, conveniences, social participation, and full access to public resources.